 AMMI2 biplot

 The AMMI2 analysis result showed that the first two IPCA cumulatively accounted about 87.4% of the total genotype × environment interactions.
 The first IPCA1 explained about 53% of variation and the second IPCA2 explained about 34.3% of the total sum square of genotype × environment interaction.
-Different faba bean researchers Tekalign et al., (2017), Temesgen et al., (2015) and Takele et al., (2024) they reported about 82.6%, 78.89% and 75% of the first two IPCAs contribution of the total genotype × environment interactions respectively.
+Different scholars Tekalign et al., (2017), Temesgen et al., (2015) and Takele et al., (2024) they reported about 82.6%, 78.89% and 75% of the first two IPCAs contribution of the total genotype × environment interactions respectively.
 Testing environment Asasa, Bekoji and Kulumsa were the most discriminating environment by its long distance from the center origin of the axis, however Kofele had low discriminating environment of genotypes.